alaingalvan/raw-vulkan/readme.md

 A number of Vulkan examples developed as exercises to understand the API.
 Powered by the [LunarG Vulkan SDK](https://vulkan.lunarg.com/), [GLM](https://github.com/g-truc/glm).

-> At the moment, only the Hello Triangle is complete!

 ## Setup

 This project uses [Conan](http://conan.io) as a C++ package manager.
 Install Conan, [review the Conan docs](http://conanio.readthedocs.io/en/latest/integrations.html) for your IDE's integration, then type the following in a console: